Co-teaching is an increasingly popular special

 INFORMATION, RESOURCES, AND SUPPORT

-The individualized education program (IEP) serves as
+The individualized education program (IEP) serves

-Just as drivers must carefully navigate through
+success.
+Just as drivers must carefully navigate

-high regard.
+students' goals in high regard.

 Goals should reflect the unique learning style and